smaji08/Password-Generator/README.md

 ### My Experience

 The approach was to check the validations and then once all are met, to call the function to generate password.
-The challenge here was ensuring only the numbers are allowed in the password length text column.
-I have used RegEx for checking the null as well as undefined values for this.

 The logic for generating password was to first generate a string depending on the criteria selected, and then randomizing the string for the password length and then showing the result in the textarea on the screen.